esha-v/artsy_scraper/README.md

 # **PLEASE NOTE**
 - This is to be used for EDUCATIONAL and DEMONSTRATION purposes only.
-- Keep in mind this website are providing this data to free for users without a sign in out of the goodness of their heart.
+- Keep in mind this website are providing this data to free for users without a sign-in, out of the goodness of their heart.
 Don't abuse it!

 This is simply a data scraper code for scraping from artsy.net, to be used to understand art description data in my research team.